andrewsunglaekim/wdi_dc5_instructors/w05/lesson_plans/d01a_intro_to_rails/notes.md

 * Explain the structure of a rails application (folders & files)
 * Create a new Ruby on Rails application
 * Create a Rails App with a RESTful interface
-* Use a 'gemfile' to define the gem dependencies of our application
 * Follow Rails naming conventions when creating models, views and controllers

 ## Outline